Miami awarded Beckham-backed MLS team: official - Capital Sports

 Several failed stadium sites delayed his consortium’s efforts, with Beckham’s team unable to find an agreeable place for a specially built venue.

-The group edged closer to success last year after securing a land deal for a proposed stadium project.
+The pieces began to fall into place last year, however, after Beckham’s consortium secured a land deal for a proposed stadium project.
 Earlier plans for a waterfront site and others near the Miami Marlins baseball stadium and NBA Miami Heat arena fell through.

+The Beckham group, bolstered by the presence of local tycoons Jorge and Jose Mas, has now secured land on which to build a privately developed, 25,000-seat state-of-the-art stadium in the heart of the city.

+“They say that great things come to those who wait… we thank you for waiting for this day,” MLS Commissioner Don Garber told the audience, which frequently broke into loud cheers.

 Launch of the new Beckham-backed team will mark the second attempt to start a Miami-based MLS franchise.